charlescodigos/National-Transfer-Accounts/README.md

 **Auxiliary.xlsx**: Auxiliary tables between 2003 and 2018 (in current values) associated with tables 4.15, 4.16, 4.17 and 4.19 in the UN 2013 Manual.

+**IBGE Pop Revision 2018.xlsx**: Population estimation and projection Revision 2018 from the Brazilian Statistics and Geographic Institute (IBGE).

 **Infographics**: Friendly data visualization, based on our results.

 **Figures**: Formal charts and tables used in the articles.